India at Asian Games, Sept 26 schedule: Shooting, boxing, hockey continues

 India women vs Pakistan – 7:30 am IST

-India men v/s Qatar – 4:30 pm IST
+India men vs Qatar – 4:30 pm IST

 The Indian men’s and women’s squash teams will be in action simultaneously against Singapore and Pakistan respectively.
 The men’s team will also take on Qatar later in the day.